Becoming the ”Closest Life Platformer” in Myanmar

 In this Joint Operation with MPT, we are also actively participating in efforts to enrich society.
-For example, we are supporting the Myanmar National League (MNL), the country’s professional soccer league, under a three-year strategic partnership contract.
+For example, we are supporting the Myanmar National League (MNL), the country’s professional soccer league, under a three-year strategic partnership contract from 2018.
 Through this agreement, we provide financial aid, organize events such as youth leagues, and conduct other activities which further the development of soccer—a sport that enjoys nationwide popularity in Myanmar.

 In addition to our focus on improving Myanmar’s telecommunications environment, we continuously pay attention to the society and people of Myanmar.
 Under our CSR (Corporate Social Responsibility) activities, a number of initiatives have been implemented, such as blood donations and well drilling for improving the quality of water.
 As part of our educational support, we have provided solar lanterns to monastic schools, especially in off-grid regions in order to improve the educational environment for young students.
 All of the staff involved in this business is motivated by the feeling that we are helping to build the future of this country together with MPT.

-- Media ＆ ICT Business
+- Media ＆ Digital Business

 - Asia and Oceania